telerik/winforms-docs/controls/richtexteditor/features/section-columns.md

 ---
 title: Section Columns
-page_title: Section Columns | RadRichTextEditor
+page_title: Section Columns - WinForms RichTextEditor Control
-description: This article describes how you arrange your text in columns.
+description: With the Section Columns feature, WinForms RichTextEditor allows you arrange the text in a section into columns.
 slug: winforms/richtextEditor/section-columns
 tags: properties,and,methods
 published: True